SamBrooksh/NWNSamMod/Plan.md

 Duelist
 Mystic Theurge
 Eldritch Knight
-Updating Arcane Archer to increase Arcane Spell usage
+Updating Arcane Archer to increase Arcane Spell usage - Also get new spells (should be able to add that to all when done)

 Then I will make my own with custom stuff completely
 # Other Changes